elsyv/Analyze-the-implementation-and-impact-of-CBTC-and-ATP/README.md

 ## Results
 - Presentation of findings from the ATP and CBTC analysis.

-## Recommendations
-- Suggestions based on the results to improve or optimize the railway systems.

 ## Conclusions
 - Summary of the study’s key points and final conclusions.